Journey Into The Light...

 Our lives and our emotional states take on the rhythm of our breathing cycle, the very one that sustains us through every moment of every day without our even having to focus on it.
 Every inhalation is followed by an exhalation.
 Every expansion in life is followed by a contraction.
 Naturally, the larger the expansion, the larger the contraction.
 If we understand this on a visceral level then we can learn to not only accept the downs that inevitably follow the ups, but to also anticipate them.
 More importantly we can better prepare ourselves to move through the lows quicker and with less effort which will accelerate the time in between experiencing the highs.

 During this season of sleeping longer, staying indoors more and being less active, we are being given a chance to collectively retreat within.
 Don’t be afraid of what you find there.
 Have the courage to face it head on!
 You will uncover the gem that lies within, that nugget of gold that you never know you had, the jewel of valor that is yours for the taking.
 This is an ideal time to take a step back and reassess the year that has just passed and plan ahead for the year to come.
-Use the energies and seize this opportunity for reflection to strengthen your foundation so that 2018 can truly be your year to soar!
+Use the energies and seize this opportunity for reflection to strengthen your foundation so that the coming year can truly be your year to soar!